MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

     with that parameter only when the object has a property named path.
   - If true (ByValue, ByPropertyName), you can pipe input to the parameter either by property name or by value.
 Only one parameter in a parameter set can be associated by value.
-  - If false, you cannot pipe input to this parameter.
+  - If false, you can't pipe input to this parameter.
 - Globbing
   - If true, the text that the user types for the parameter value can include wildcard characters.
-  - If false, the text that the user types for the parameter value cannot include wildcard characters.
+  - If false, the text that the user types for the parameter value can't include wildcard characters.

-### Parameter Value Attributes
+### Parameter value attributes

 - Required
   - If true, the specified value must be used whenever using the parameter in a command.
   - If false, the parameter value is optional.
-Typically, a value is optional only when it is one of several valid values for a parameter, such as in an enumerated type.
+Typically, a value is optional only when it's one of several valid values for a parameter, such as in an enumerated type.

 The **Required** attribute of a parameter value is different from the **Required** attribute of a